Jerry Majetich feels the price of his service to his country every day.

-The attack left Jerry with burns over his entire face and scalp as well as 37 percent of his body.
+The former Army psychological operations specialist left Iraq with burns over his entire face and scalp as well as 37 percent of his body.
 He sacrificed both ears, his nose, and fingers on both hands.
 During a firefight that followed the IED blast, bullets found his shoulder and leg.
 His spine was fractured in three places.
-And he says he’d do it all again.

 “I’m a pretty simple guy,” he says.
 “I love my family.
 I love my country.
 I served my country, and I wish I could have done it again.”

 It’s a sentiment that runs in the family.
 Jerry’s mother served as an Army nurse during the Korean conflict.
 Five older brothers also served in the Army.
 To buck the family tradition, though, Jerry initially enlisted in the Marines, which allowed him to see much of the world.
-He was deployed aboard the aircraft carrier U.S.S.
-Saratoga.
-Eventually, he separated from the Marines and moved on to the Army because it offered opportunities to reach more of his personal goals.
+Eventually, he separated from the Marines and moved on to the Army, because it offered opportunities to reach more of his personal goals.

-Jerry is a big proponent of both WWP’s TRACK™ program – the first education center in the nation designed specifically for Wounded Warriors – and Warriors to Work™, which helps Wounded Warriors transition back into the civilian workforce by providing career counseling services and job placement assistance.
+Jerry is a big proponent of two Wounded Warrior Project programs that foster economic empowerment: TRACK ® is the first education center in the nation designed specifically for Wounded Warriors and Warriors to Work™, which helps injured service members transition back into the civilian workforce by providing career counseling services and job placement assistance.

 “With the TRACK program, WWP is starting to prepare people for the future,” Jerry says, noting one of his biggest post-injury concerns was his own future.
 “With TRACK, and Warriors to Work, they’re progressing in the right direction to prepare people for their future, and that’s a beautiful thing.”